chrisconlan/installing-R-with-Anaconda/readme.md

-# Installing R and RStudio via Anaconda for Biologists
+# Installing R, RStudio, and Python via Anaconda for Biologists

 This guide will take users through installation of R in a new Anaconda virtual environment.
 I always recommend biologists use Anaconda for managing R and its dependencies, because it gives us access to the Bioconda channel.
 The Bioconda channel